 All acts of hazing by any individual student, athletic team and university registered student club or organization and any of its members or alumni are prohibited.
-Students are entitled to be treated with consideration and respect, and no individual may perform an act that is likely to cause physical or psychological harm or social ostracism to any other person within the university community.
-Accordingly, the following behavior is expressly forbidden as hazing when related to the admission, initiation, pledging, joining or any other group-affiliation activity:
+Students are entitled to be treated with consideration and respect, and no individual may perform an act that is intended to cause ridicule or humiliation, physical or psychological harm or social ostracism to any other person within the university community.
+Individuals will be held accountable for their own actions, and neither citing the activity as a "tradition" nor being coerced by current or former student leaders of such groups or organizations will suffice as a justifiable reason for participation in such activity.
+Examples of prohibited behavior under the hazing category include but are not limited to:

-• Physical abuse, including but not limited to paddling, slapping, kicking, choking, scratching and exposure to extreme (i.e. cold or hot) water temperatures, the consumption of disgusting and/or dangerous concoctions;

-- Causing excessive mental stress, including but not limited to placing prospective members of an organization or group in ambiguous situations which lead to confusion and emotional stress, sleep deprivation; - Verbal abuse, including but not limited to shouting, screaming or use of derogatory, profane or obscene language; or - Subservience, including but not limited to any activity which promotes a class system within organizations or activities which facilitate inappropriate levels of authority over students.
+- Physical abuse, including but not limited to paddling, slapping, kicking, choking, scratching and exposure to extreme (i.e. cold or hot) water temperatures, the consumption of disgusting and/or dangerous concoctions or requiring another to engage in any form of forced physical activity or exercise; - Causing excessive mental stress, including but not limited to placing prospective members of an organization or group in ambiguous situations which lead to confusion and emotional stress, sleep deprivation; - Verbal abuse, including but not limited to shouting, screaming or use of derogatory, profane or obscene language; or - Subservience, including but not limited to any activity which promotes a class system within organizations or activities which facilitate inappropriate levels of authority over students.
+Misuse of authority by virtue of one's leadership position, preventing an individual from attending class, and failing to report any of the foregoing behavior to the appropriate University officials.